FAQ Category Quick Links

 To clean the printer:

-- Wipe any dust or debris off the outside.
-If needed you can clean dirt or smudges with alcohol, diluted dish detergent or diluted glass cleaner.
+- Wipe any dust or debris off the outside of the printer.
+If needed, you can clean dirt or smudges with rubbing alcohol, diluted dish detergent, or diluted glass cleaner.

-- Use a pad from the cleaning pad packet and insert it into printer.
-Press the manual feed button (the blue light) to move the card through the printer.
-Repeat numerous times, and then discard the used cleaning pad.
+- Use a pad from the cleaning pad packet and insert it into the printer as if it were a label.
+Press the Manual Feed Button on the front of the printer to move the card through if it doesn’t feed automatically.
+Repeat several times.

 What if the printer seems to be printing blank labels?
 How do I load new labels? +